agamatrix/search/readme.md

 ### Controller configuration ###

-All search fields parameters need to configure in the Controller::presetVars array.
+All search fields parameters need to configure in the Controller::presetVars array (if you didn't yet in the model).

 Each preset variable is a array record that contains next keys: